• Recipes

 • Heavy Cream adds richness to the puree and produces a creamier texture.
 You can substitute half and half if needed, but I do not recommend using low-fat milk.

 • Butter - The butter for the sweet potato filling and the streusel topping needs to be very soft.
-Sit it out at least an hour ahead of preparing the dish to let it come to room temperature.
+Sit it out at least an hour before preparing the dish to let it come to room temperature.

 Step-by-Step Instructions